1. Novel Analysis: The Trial

 Back at the bank, it gets worse still.
 Because Josef refused to be examined and gave a speech instead, the supervisors are being flogged in a storage room.
 Even the enforcers are just replaceable parts in the machine of procedure.

-[HOW Running on Its Own: A Trial That Runs on Connections]
+HOW Running on Its Own: A Trial That Runs on Connections

 His uncle introduces him to a lawyer named Huld.
 Huld’s secretary and mistress, Leni, seduces Josef.
+Everything has become so unbearably dull that he gives in immediately.
+They kiss.

+But the lawyer is useless.
+Months of consultations.
+No updates.
+No real questions about the case.
 He insists this is the right approach.
 The defendant and his lawyer can’t even see the indictment.
+Filing petitions and knowing the right people — that’s all there is.

 Josef’s only pleasure was stolen moments with Leni.
 He decides to represent himself.
 He tracks down Titorelli, a painter who works in the courts.
 The advice he gets is blunt.